chuck2147/programming-training/lesson-3/plan.md

 - Clone the repository to your computer.
 The instructions are [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) (make sure to select the right OS so it gives you the right instructions)
 - Once the repo is cloned, open VS Code to the folder where you have cloned the repo.
 You can run `code .` to do this automatically
 - In VS Code, create files for each of the previous assignments.
 Paste the code for the projects into those files.
 Then compile and run the code with Java to make sure it is working.
+  To run the files:
+  - First you will have to change the classes from `public class` to just `class`
+  - Then you can save them
+  - Then compile it.
+In VS Code open up the integrated terminal with ctrl+\`.
+In the terminal run `javac NAME_OF_YOUR_FILE.java`
+  - Then run it.
+In the integrated terminal run `java NAME_OF_YOUR_MAIN_CLASS` (like `java Main`)
-- Stage the new files and commit them
+- Stage the new files and commit them in VS Code.
+Use the version control panel on the left to do that.
+- Push the changes to github.
+Use the sync button in vs code in the bottom left.